Horst Wessel: Executions

-Three years later, after the Nazi ascension to national power in 1933, Höhler was taken out of prison under false pretenses by then Gestapo chief Rudolf Diels and members of the SA, and illegally executed.
+Three years later, after the Nazis ascended to national power in 1933, Höhler was taken out of prison under false pretenses by then Gestapo chief Rudolf Diels and members of the SA, and illegally executed.

-On 10 April 1935, five years after Wessel's assassination, and two years after the SA murder of Höhler, two persons accused of being involved in Wessel's killing were put on trial and subsequently beheaded in Berlin's Plötzensee Prison: Sally Epstein, a Jewish painter, and Hans Ziegler, a barber.
+On 10 April 1935, five years after Wessel's assassination, and two years after the SA murder of Höhler, two people accused of being involved in Wessel's killing were put on trial and subsequently beheaded in Berlin's Plötzensee Prison: Sally Epstein, a Jewish painter, and Hans Ziegler, a barber.
 The two had been arrested in August 1933, and were put on trial in May 1934 with a third defendant, Peter Stoll, a tailor.
 In 2009, the sentences against all three of them were rescinded by the Berlin public prosecutor's office.

 Funeral

 Goebbels had been looking for someone to turn into a martyr for the Nazi cause.
-His first attempt was with Albert Leo Schlageter, a member of the Freikorps and a saboteur who was caught attempting to blow up a train in the Ruhr region while it was under occupation by French troops in retaliation for Germany's not making its schedule of reparation payments.
-Schlageter was executed by the French, and his gravesite later became a Nazi shrine.
-There were also the 16 Nazis who had died during the Beer Hall Putsch, and would have a memorial built for them in Munich which was required to be saluted when passing by, and who were honored with a public ceremony every year when the Putsch was remembered.
+His first attempt was with Albert Leo Schlageter, a Freikorps member and saboteur, who was caught attempting to blow up a train in the Ruhr region, which was occupied by French troops in retaliation for Germany's not adhering to its schedule of reparation payments.
+Schlageter was executed by the French and his grave later became a Nazi shrine.
+There were also the 16 Nazis who had died during the Beer Hall Putsch, and who were honored with a public ceremony every year on the anniversary of the Putsch.
+A memorial, which passers-by had to salute, was built for them in Munich.
 With two other party members who headed the list that the party later made of "Those Members of the Movement Who Have Been Murdered", Goebbels did not even make an effort to martyr them.

 Goebbels saw in Wessel's shooting the possibility of a propaganda bonanza.
 He eulogized Wessel in his newspaper, Der Angriff, in overtly Christian tones:

 A Christian Socialist!
 A man who calls out through his deeds: 'Come to me, I shall redeem you!' ...
 A divine element works in him. making him the man he is and causing him to act in this way and no other.
 One man must set an example and offer himself up as a sacrifice!
 Well, then, I am ready!

-Goebbel's plan was to turn Wessel's funeral into a mass demonstration full of speeches and processions of SA men in uniform, but he could not get the necessary police permits to do so, even after Wessel's sister requested President Paul von Hindenburg to relent.
+Goebbels' plan was to turn Wessel's funeral into a mass demonstration full of speeches and processions of SA men in uniform, but he could not get the necessary police permits to do so, even after Wessel's sister requested President Paul von Hindenburg to relent.